VaishaliBurge29/Comparison-of-Time-Series-Databases-for-storing-Internet-of-Things-Data/Data/README.md

 This folder contains the dataset files used for the benchmarking experiments in the thesis *"Comparison of Time-Series Databases for Storing Internet-of-Things Data"*.

+## Raw Data
+The full 5 GB dataset used in this thesis is stored in the UniConnect folder (access available upon request or via Prof. Blazevic).

 ## 📄 Files